Clothing Labels Cut types

 Cut Fold (End Fold) – Woven labels folded on the left and right side of the label.
 Usual seam allowance starts from 1/8”(0.3cm).
 Stitching is performed on the inside of the inward fold.

 Mitre Fold – Rectangular ends are beveled to be stitched on top of ends.

 Manhattan Fold – Like a Centerfold Labels, but the top is also folded down creating a flap to tuck the bottom into the flap.
-Sometime the sides of the woven label are heat sealed to create a pocket for spare buttons; it is then sewn into the side seam.
+Sometimes the sides of the woven label are heat-sealed to create a pocket for spare buttons; it is then sewn into the side seam.